Gellybean/Mathfinder-Bot/README.md

 ![expr](https://user-images.githubusercontent.com/10622391/193103316-36802b25-9370-4375-b8ff-3821b18ba8f9.jpg)

 These `Rows` are sets of buttons.
 These can call any value from your sheet or be entirely unique.
 This is useful when representing something like a weapon's attack and damage values.
-You can create your own rows from scratch using `/var Set-Row`, or they can be saved from a preset (look up /preset-weapon for more info). use the `/row` command to call any created rows.
+You can create your own rows from scratch using `/var Set-Row`, or they can be saved from a preset (such as weapons in /item). use the `/row` command to call any created rows.

 a row